 Winston-Salem is a relatively large city located in the state of North Carolina.
 With a population of 247,945 people and 66 constituent neighborhoods, Winston-Salem is the fourth largest community in North Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Winston-Salem is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Winston-Salem isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Winston-Salem are a mix of both white- and blue-collar jobs.
 Overall, Winston-Salem is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Winston-Salem who work in office and administrative support (11.35%), sales jobs (9.92%), and management occupations (9.81%).

 Also of interest is that Winston-Salem has more people living here who work in computers and math than 95% of the places in the US.